Valparaiso, Santiago and Central Valley, Chile

 The palace is famous for its cuisine, with a fantastic Spanish chef, a constantly evolving menu and locally sourced food you will not need to look any further to please your appetite.
 Afternoon tea served on the terrace is not too be missed; delicate cakes and stunning views make for the perfect break to a busy day exploring the historic town.
 There is also a wine cellar, open for guests to pick their wine, and stacked with carefully selected wines from the region giving your dinner experience an added authentic Chilean charm.

 When the evening draws in find a spot in the Piano Bar, grab yourself a malt whiskey and enjoy live music from the jazz band or solo pianist.
-Alternatively head out onto the terrace for a cocktail and gaze over the bay at the twinkling lights of the ships bobbing in the harbor below.
+Alternatively head out onto the terrace for a cocktail and gaze over the bay at the twinkling lights of the ships bobbing in the harbour below.

 The spa at the palace offers a variety of treatments, all of which are guaranteed to be a treat for all the senses and leave you feeling rejuvenated.
 There is a pool, hammam room, massage salon and traditional Chilean wood-fire heated hot tub all for use at your pleasure.
 The spa looks onto a vertical garden which climbs to the top of the building which provides a calming natural environment.